defval/di/README.md

 	mux.HandleFunc("/orders", a.RetrieveOrders)
 }

-// Retrieve loads orders and writes it to the writer. func (a *OrderController) RetrieveOrders(writer http.ResponseWriter, request *http.Request) {
+// RetrieveOrders loads orders and writes it to the writer. func (a *OrderController) RetrieveOrders(writer http.ResponseWriter, request *http.Request) {
 	// implementation
 }